arepaFlipper/price_scraper/README.md

 ❯ unzip public.zip -d public
 ```

+### add the `favicon.ico` file
+It is mandatory to add it at one folder only, either public/ or app/ but not in both.

 In this project I learned:
 - What web scraping really is.
 - Build a tool to leverage it.